Family Medicine Orange County Medical Center

 Human Behavior and Psychiatry

-As a third-year resident, you will spend two weeks working with the Chemical Dependency Recovery and Rehabilitation Programs as well as with other areas of Psychiatry.
+As a first-year resident, you will spend two weeks working with the Chemical Dependency Recovery and Rehabilitation Programs as well as with other areas of Psychiatry.
 Electives in child or adolescent Psychiatry or inpatient Psychiatry are available.

 Physical Medicine/Pain Management